katleyq/j40-cejst-2/data/data-pipeline/README.md

 To download census data, run the command `poetry run python3 data_pipeline/application.py census-data-download`.

-If you have a high speed internet connection and don't want to generate the census data or install `GDAL` locally, you can download [a zip version of the Census file](https://justice40-data.s3.amazonaws.com/data-sources/census.zip).
+If you have a high speed internet connection and don't want to generate the census data locally, you can download [a zip version of the Census file](https://justice40-data.s3.amazonaws.com/data-sources/census.zip).
 Unzip and move the contents inside the `data/data-pipeline/data_pipeline/data/census` folder.

 #### Run the Application